chinapedia/wikipedia.abstract.en/Page/Actaeon.md

 The plot

-Actaeon_Caserta.jpg|left]] Among others, John Heath has observed, "The unalterable kernel of the tale was a hunter's transformation into a deer and his death in the jaws of his hunting dogs.
+|left]] Among others, John Heath has observed, "The unalterable kernel of the tale was a hunter's transformation into a deer and his death in the jaws of his hunting dogs.
 But authors were free to suggest different motives for his death."[5]
 In the version that was offered by the Hellenistic poet Callimachus,[6] which has become the standard setting, Artemis was bathing in the woods[7] when the hunter Actaeon stumbled across her, thus seeing her naked.
 He stopped and stared, amazed at her ravishing beauty.
 Once seen, Artemis got revenge on Actaeon: she forbade him speech — if he tried to speak, he would be changed into a stag — for the unlucky profanation of her virginity's mystery.
 Upon hearing the call of his hunting party, he cried out to them and immediately transformed.
 At this he fled deep into the woods, and doing so he came upon a pond and, seeing his reflection, groaned.
 His own hounds then turned upon him and pursued him, not recognizing him.
 In an endeavour to save himself, he raised his eyes (and would have raised his arms, had he had them) toward Mount Olympus.
 The gods did not heed his plea, and he was torn to pieces.
 An element of the earlier myth made Actaeon the familiar hunting companion of Artemis, no stranger.
 In an embroidered extension of the myth, the hounds were so upset with their master's death, that Chiron made a statue so lifelike that the hounds thought it was Actaeon.[8]

 There are various other versions of his transgression: The Hesiodic _Catalogue of Women_ and pseudo-Apollodoran _Bibliotheke_ state that his offense was that he was a rival of Zeus for Semele, his mother's sister,[9] whereas in Euripides' _Bacchae_ he has boasted that he is a better hunter than Artemis:[10]